-As a location photographer I never really know what I’m getting until I turn up, lighting can be a challenge but it’s a fun challenge and it keeps me on my toes.
+As a location photographer I never really know what I’m getting into until I turn up.
+Lighting can be a challenge but it’s a fun challenge and it keeps me on my toes.

 What does motherhood mean to you?

 Motherhood is everything to me; it’s who I am.
-I had my eldest daughter when I was 19; before I really knew myself.
-I remember those first few months of not really knowing who I was or who I was meant to be.
-I was so worried about being judged by the older mums who seemingly had it all together.
-I didn’t feel like I was holding it together at all.
+I had my eldest daughter when I was 19 before I really knew myself.
+Those first few months, I didn’t really know who I was or who I was meant to be.
+I was so worried about being judged by the older mums who seemingly had it all together because I didn’t feel like I was holding it together at all.

-By 20 I was married and moved to Buckinghamshire, then a year later we had our second child.
-Photography helped me find something for myself, whilst I was at home with my two children and I started to build my business by photographing friends and their babies.
+By 20 I was married and moved to Buckinghamshire.
+Then, a year later we had our second child.
+Photography helped me find something for myself.
+Whilst I was at home with my two children I started to build my business by photographing friends and their babies.
 It pushed me to be more confident in myself and believe that I could build the life I really wanted for myself and my family.

 Now I’m a mother of three and a business owner living in Cornwall.
 Life is full, and busy but amazing at the same time.
 My youngest will be turning four this year and starting school in September; it’s a new phase for us both.
 I’m no longer a mother of babies.
 It’s kinda sad to close that chapter but I’m looking forward to embracing life as a mother of school-aged children and making the most of having my “baby” at home for a few more months.

-I love my life, being able to balance motherhood and business and spend my days drinking tea and chatting with amazing mothers and documenting their motherhood story for them and their children.
+I love my life.
+I’m able to balance motherhood and business; spend my days drinking tea and chatting with amazing mothers and documenting their motherhood story for them and their children.

 Do your own experiences of motherhood inform your work?

-Motherhood is full of highs and lows, so it’s important to me to acknowledge that in my business. it’s not always what we think it’s going to be and honesty is so important.
+Motherhood is full of highs and lows.
+It’s important to me to acknowledge that in my business.
+It’s not always what we think it’s going to be and honesty is so important.
 I’m so grateful for the experiences I’ve been through myself because it enables me to relate to my clients and listen to their experiences with no judgments.

 Can you tell me about ‘100 Days of Motherhood’

-100 days of motherhood is a project I started to push myself creatively and dig deeper into Motherhood, it’s a chance to create conversations and get real about motherhood’s highs and lows.
-Sometimes they are my own personal views and experiences and sometimes they are words from other mothers I’ve met.
+100 days of motherhood is a project I started to push myself creatively and dig deeper into the subject of motherhood.
+It’s a chance to create conversations and get real about motherhood’s highs and lows.
+Sometimes, they are my own personal views and experiences and sometimes they are words from other mothers I’ve met.